Brookfield Residential builds a dream home for Alexa

 - Lower the shades

 Though it sounds like camera integrations and scenes were developed specifically for Brookfield, I'd certainly like to see that functionality rolled out broadly, especially if it works well in Brookfield's fancy new place.
-I've reached out to Brookfield and Amazon to see if we can expect this innovation to go public, but neither responded immediately.
+I've contacted Brookfield and Amazon to see if we can expect this innovation to go public, but neither responded immediately.
 I'll update this post if I hear more.